Last update: 24 February 2021

 - Are U.S. citizens required to quarantine?
 Yes

-- The government of Slovenia has updated its color-coded system of entry / quarantine restrictions: A very small number of countries are designated “green” (epidemiologically safe).
-A much larger list of countries, including the United States, are designated as “red” (poor epidemiological conditions).
-In some cases, regions of countries are listed as “red.”
-All non-listed countries/regions of countries are designated “orange” (aggravated epidemiological situation).
-Travelers who have spent 14 days in either a “green” country or an “orange” EU country/region can enter Slovenia without quarantine.
-All others must quarantine 10 days unless they have proof of being vaccinated, having recovered from Covid, or have a negative result from a Covid test taken in the EU within the prior 48 hours.
+- The government of Slovenia maintains a color-coded system of entry / quarantine restrictions: Most countries, including the United States, are designated “Red” (poor epidemiological conditions).
+In some cases, only certain regions of countries are listed as “red.”
+Travelers who have spent 14 days in a non-red country/region can enter Slovenia without quarantine.
+All others must quarantine 10 days unless they have proof of being vaccinated, having recovered from Covid, or have a negative result from a Covid test taken in the EU within the prior 24 hours.

 - Ensure you have sufficient food, prescriptions, and other essential items in your home in the event you need to self-quarantine.
 Home delivery of both groceries and prepared foods are available.

 Are commercial flights operating?
 Yes

 Is public transportation operating?
 Yes

 - Airport: Ljubljana Airport is open, but with a reduced number of flights.
 Some airlines have cancelled regular service.

 - Cross border train/bus service: Not operating.